ClariceAlmeida/ClariceAlmeida.github.io/README.md

 I've learned more about the uses of flexbox which i was struggling the most, so it was a good practice.

+also, when i submitted the first version i got feedbacks that really helped me understanding what was wrong and most important the reasons why was wrong.

 ### Continued development

 My plan is to continue studing html and css improving my skills on this technologies and move on to the study of JavaScript in the next months.